MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux.md

 > [!NOTE]
 > It is not supported to install Microsoft Defender for Endpoint in any other location other than the default install path.

+> [!NOTE]
+> MDE for Linux create “mdatp” user with random UID and GID.
+If customer wants to control the UID and GID then it’s advice to create ‘mdatp’ user before installation with “/usr/sbin/nologin” shell option.
+> For e.g. “mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin”

 ### System requirements

+> [!NOTE]
+> Red Hat Enterprise Linux and CentOS 6.7 to 6.10 are in Public Preview

 - Supported Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions:

-  - Red Hat Enterprise Linux 6.7 or higher
+  - Red Hat Enterprise Linux 6.7 or higher (Preview)
   - Red Hat Enterprise Linux 7.2 or higher
   - Red Hat Enterprise Linux 8.x
-  - CentOS 6.7 or higher
+  - CentOS 6.7 or higher (Preview)
   - CentOS 7.2 or higher
   - Ubuntu 16.04 LTS or higher LTS
   - Debian 9 or higher